lingualchaos/gpa-calc/README.md

 - Calculates your GPA based on course codes and your target or expected grades.

 ### Attendance Calculator:
-- Determines the minimum number of hours required to meet the 75% attendance threshold.
+- Determines the minimum number of hours class required to meet the 75% attendance threshold.

 ## 🔗 [Access the Google Sheet Here](https://docs.google.com/spreadsheets/d/1rLpAoB7KL3FkivI8oXWibkxdqsTijvxXtkNb0er5cDI/edit?gid=294273360#gid=294273360/)